nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

     **Description of the issue:**

     This feature request is about the ability to dynamically change the `tooltipBgColor` , customized the background color of tooltips based on the `y` value of the line in the chart such as a black background for points below 0 and a white background for points above 0.

-    **Where I would start:**

-    I believe this feature is essential.
-This presents an opportunity to explore the source code of the line chart.
-At least, I would take time to look at the code.

   - easy_localization